-- (1) Neither the expiration nor the early termination of this Agreement will release a Consortium Member from any obligation or liability that accrued prior to such expiration or termination. - (2) The provisions of this Agreement requiring performance or fulfilment after the expiration or termination of this Agreement will survive the expiration or termination of this Agreement, including Article 1, Article 5, Article 7, Article 8, Sections 9.05 and 9.06, Article 10, Article 11, Article 12 and Article 14.
+(1) Neither the expiration nor the early termination of this Agreement will release a Consortium Member from any obligation or liability that accrued prior to such expiration or termination.

+(2) The provisions of this Agreement requiring performance or fulfilment after the expiration or termination of this Agreement will survive the expiration or termination of this Agreement, including Article 1 (Interpretation), Article 5 (Records and Reporting Requirements), Article 7 (Intellectual Property), Article 8 (Confidentiality), Sections 9.05 (Effect of Termination) and 9.06 (Survival), Article 10 (Dispute Resolution), Article 11 (Representations, Warranties and Covenants and Indemnities), Article 12 (Limitations of Liability) and Article 14 (General).